skene2321/tbg-quant-extensions/tbg-quant-fx-adapter/REAME.md

 Set the following in the "VM arguments:" run configuration:
 -Djava.library.path=.

-And select "Other" as "Working directory" and choose the folder "shared-lib" contained in the java project
+Select "Other" as "Working directory" and choose the folder "shared-lib" contained in the java project

 Enjoy!